Frequently Asked Questions

 Black Femme Organizers Marissa Jenae Johnson & Leslie Mac are the co-creators of Safety Pin Box.
 There are no "investors" in Safety Pin Box.
-Leslie & Marissa are using their own resources to get this project off the ground.
+Leslie used her own resources to get this project off the ground.

 Are you Black Lives Matter?